MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_express_sec_uncorrectable_error_mask.md

 A single bit that indicates that the reporting of master aborts is masked.

-#### - ReceivedTargetAbort

-A single bit that indicates that the reporting of target aborts is masked.

-#### - Reserved

-Reserved for system use.

 #### - RsvdZ

 Reserved for system use.

-#### - SERRAsserted

-A single bit that indicates that the reporting of SERR# assertions is masked.

-#### - TargetAbortOnSplitCompletion
+#### - UnexpectedSplitCompletionError

-A single bit that indicates that the reporting of target aborts on split completion is masked.
+A single bit that indicates that the reporting of unexpected split completion errors is masked.

-#### - UncorrectableAddressError

-A single bit that indicates that the reporting of uncorrectable address errors is masked.

-#### - UncorrectableAttributeError

-A single bit that indicates that the reporting of uncorrectable attribute errors is masked.

-#### - UncorrectableDataError

-A single bit that indicates that the reporting of uncorrectable data errors is masked.

 #### - UncorrectableSplitCompletion